skazanskiy3/starter-node-angular-auth-api/README.md

 # MEAN Stack Single Page Application Starter

-This is a repo for a starter appliation for a Single Page MEAN Stack application.
+This is a repo for a starter appliation for a Single Page MEAN Stack application from scotch.io.
 Just download and install and you have a good foundation for building application.

 ## Installation
 1. Download the repository